AntonioAlgaida/Edge.SRGAN/README.md

 > Test set:
 > - LR: TestSet\\600px\\croppedoverl

+## Edge generator:
+To obtain a edge generator I use the code in Edge Informed SISR code (https://github.com/knazeri/edge-informed-sisr) This code will train a edge generator training with canny and GANs.
+You can reuse the training edge generator that I left in (ckpts/EdgeModel_gen.pth)

 ## Sources and resources:
+Papers with code in SISR: https://paperswithcode.com/task/image-super-resolution

 Original SRGAN: https://github.com/twhui/SRGAN-PyTorch

 Other SRGAN: https://github.com/kunalrdeshmukh/SRGAN

 Original Edge Informed SISR: https://github.com/knazeri/edge-informed-sisr